 - Easy payment methods: Whether you prefer direct deposit, pay cards, or business checks, make sure your payroll software has the options you want, so you can pay your employees quickly and with ease.

 - Tax filing: This is one of the biggest perks of using payroll software today.
-Make sure the payroll service providers you’re looking at are fully tax compliant, meaning they file all your taxes, keep up to date with changes, and will send out forms and files like W-2s and 1099s for all of your employees.
+Make sure the payroll service providers you’re looking at are fully tax compliant, meaning they file all your federal state and local taxes, keep up to date with changes, and will send out forms and files like W-2s and 1099s for all of your employees.

 - Compensation management: Taxes aren’t the only thing that need managing.
 Make sure your payroll services online take care of things like workers’ comp, bonuses, adjustments, and any other extras required by law.

-- HR benefits management: What benefits are included in your payroll service?
+- HR benefits management: What benefits are included in the HR features of your payroll service, and does it include HR services at all?
 Will they handle health like dental or vision care?
 Are there added perks like fitness and mental wellness packages?
 The more you can give your employees, the happier and more productive they'll be.

 - Employee self-serve: This isn't an essential feature, but it sure is useful.
 Employee self-serve means your employees can submit information for themselves.
 This way, you don't have to spend valuable time inputting all that data.
 It also means your employees can access their own information, so your workers can print their own pay stubs or check how many vacation days they have left without bothering you for this simple data search.

 - Reporting: Reporting is an important feature that lets you gain valuable insight into the inner workings of your organization.
-From taxes and budget overviews to employee productivity evaluations, reporting is an essential form of business intelligence you don’t want to do without.
+From taxes and budget overviews to employee information like employee productivity evaluations, reporting is an essential form of business intelligence you don’t want to do without.